elrikose/tutorials/terraform/CLI.md

 # terraform console

-A way to run ad-hoc terraform commands from variables that may be defined:
+`terraform console` - A way to run ad-hoc terraform commands from variables that may be defined:

 ```sh
 $ terraform console